IgrecL/japanese/Youtube.md

 # Japanese Youtube Channels

-This page is a personnal selection of YouTubee Japanese channels, most of the time with subtitles available.<br>
+This page is a personal selection of YouTubee Japanese channels, most of the time with subtitles available.<br>
 I don't like videos with synthetic text-to-speech (which is pretty common in Japanese viedos) and/or anime-like stories so they aren't any channel like this here.

 ## English channels about learning Japanese